cca23/Music-Production-Projects/README.md

 # Music Production Projects
-+ a compiled list of all of the projects from my Intro to Music Composition class
++ a compiled list of all of the projects from my Creative Musicianship class

 ## MUSIC 0121 Music Production Project
 +	Incorporate concepts from beat-making, assemblage-style composition, and vocal palette sounds beyond lyricism